We earn a commission for products purchased through some links in this article.

 What is endometriosis?

 These cells behave like normal womb cells, growing and breaking down during your monthly cycle, but unlike the cells in the womb, which are expelled during your period, the blood from endometrial cells is trapped inside the body with no where to escape.

 If left untreated, endometriosis is not only very painful but can also possibly lead to infertility.
 If left untreated, scar tissue and cysts can form, and it can cause infertility.
-Only 50% of women with endometriosis go on to have children.
+Only 50 per cent of women with endometriosis go on to have children.

 What are the causes of endometriosis?

 It’s often regarded as a disease which affects women in their 30s to 50s, but sufferers can be younger too.

 Though it is not known what causes endometriosis, we do know which symptoms you need to be looking out for each month.

 What are the symptoms of endometriosis?